TOP

 MS Courses (Graduate)

-- Students may refer to the course list from the previous corresponding semester. (e.g. 2017 Fall semester for 2018 Fall Semester) However not all courses are guaranteed to be open, and only a selected number of classes will be available among the courses which will be announced after application.
+- Students may refer to the course list from the corresponding semester of the previous year (e.g., 2026 Fall semester students should refer to 2025 Fall semester).
+However, not all courses are guaranteed to be open, and only a selected number of classes will be available.

 - Click on the Course No. link to see the syllabus of each course.
-If none is available, please click the ‘upload file’ link at the bottom of the page
+If none is available, please click the ‘syllabus document’ link at the bottom of the page.

-- The final list of business courses available to exchange students will be distributed via email to individual students in August for the fall semester and in February for the spring semester.
+- The final list of business courses available to exchange students will be distributed via email to individual students in February for the Spring semester and in August for the Fall semester.

 - Students MUST be aware that not all business graduate courses are available.
-By participating in KUBS exchange program, they will be coming at their own risk of taking limited courses.
-Students are recommended to come at the spring semester, as course availability is more limited in the fall semester.
+By participating in KUBS exchange program, students accept the risk of taking limited courses.

-- MS students are allowed to take BBA courses but GMBA courses are not available (students are responsible for checking with the program manager at their home institution regarding the compatibility of KUBS courses in terms of credit transfer).
+- MS students are allowed to take BBA courses, but MBA courses are not available (students are responsible for checking with the program manager at their home institution regarding the compatibility of undergraduate courses in terms of credit transfer).

 - Change the setting for Year and Term to the previous corresponding module.

-- The final list of courses available to exchange students will be distributed via email in August for module 1, September for module 2, February for modules 4 and March for module 5.
+- The final list of courses available to exchange students will be distributed via email in August for module 1, September for module 2 and in February for module 4 and March for module 5.

-- As core courses are offered in the fall (modules 1&2) and electives are offered in spring (modules 4&5), it is recommended for exchange students at the MBA level to come in spring in terms of course selection since most students will have already taken their core courses at their home institution.
+- As core courses are offered in the Fall (modules 1&2) and electives are offered in the Spring (modules 4&5), it is recommended for exchange students at the MBA level to come in spring in terms of course selection since most students will have already taken their core courses at their home institution.

-- MBA students CANNOT take BBA/MS courses, or courses other than GMBA
+- MBA students CANNOT take BBA/MS courses or any courses other than GMBA

 Korean Language Courses